Punggol Bus Interchange: Expansion

 In April 2015, LTA announced that the Punggol Temporary Bus Interchange will be expanded from its current 1.2 ha to 2.0 ha to cater for 13 new bus spaces on top of the current 38.
 New boarding berths and an expanded concourse will be added once the construction is complete.
 Expansion works started in the third quarter of 2015 and were completed on 1 October 2017.

 Services

 With the opening of the interchange, Bus Service 83, plying between Sengkang and Punggol, was amended to terminate here, instead of the pair of bus-stops below Punggol.
 Bus Service 3 was extended from its original looping point at Pasir Ris Street 71 to provide direct links between Punggol and the new towns of Pasir Ris and Tampines, while Bus Service 62 and Bus Service 136 were extended from the former Hougang South Bus Interchange and Upper Serangoon Road to this interchange respectively.

 As time went by, new services, Bus Services 34, 43, and 85 were introduced to link Punggol to Singapore Changi Airport, Upper East Coast Bus Terminal and Yishun Bus Interchange respectively.

-Since 29 June 2025, bus services 34 and 117/117M no longer passes through Punggol Temporary Bus Interchange, and has instead been rerouted to head towards and terminate at Punggol Coast Bus Interchange.
+Since 29 June 2025, bus services 34 and 117/117M no longer pass through Punggol Temporary Bus Interchange, and has instead been rerouted to head towards and terminate at Punggol Coast Bus Interchange.